DaltonCole/Secure_Comparison/readme.md

 ### Client
-The client represents P2 (or C1/C2 for SkNN)
+The client represents P2 (or C1/C2 for SkNN) and is the private key holder.
 ```
 usage: client.py [-h] [-s SK] [-o OPT] [port]